The Gambling Law Review: France

 Similarly to the FDJ's situation with sports betting, the PMU has been facing competition online after the online horse-betting market was opened to competition and regulated by the Online Gambling Law in 2010, thus reducing the scope of the PMU's exclusive rights.
-The PMU also decided to venture into the online gambling market following the coming into effect of the law, and obtained licences from the French Online Gambling Regulation Authority (ARJEL, now the ANJ) to offer horse betting, sports betting and poker games online.
+The PMU also decided to venture into the online gambling market following the coming into effect of the law and obtained licences from the ARJEL (now the ANJ) to offer horse betting, sports betting and poker games online.

-As from 1 January 2020, the operation of any new game by PMU will also be subject to the ANJ's prior authorisation, which may be suspended or withdrawn at any time.
-The ANJ may also require the withdrawal of any commercial communication made by the PMU containing excessive gambling incentives.
+Since 1 January 2020, the operation of any new game by FDJ or PMU is subject to the ANJ's prior authorisation, which may be suspended or withdrawn at any time.
+The ANJ may also require the withdrawal of any commercial communication made by the FDJ or the PMU containing excessive gambling incentives.

 Licensed online gambling operators

 The FDJ and PMU's monopoly over online gambling and betting ended with the coming into effect of the Online Gambling Law, which authorised licensed privately owned online gambling operators to offer three types of online gambling services: sports betting, horse betting and gambling ring deck card games (although poker was and remains the only such game authorised).